Whether we sit at a desk most of the day or run marathons without breaking a sweat, our muscles often need support to maintain health.

 INHALER/DIFFUSER: Add to a personal inhaler and inhale as needed: 5 drops of Thyme, 5 drops of Eucalyptus (Radiata) and 5 drops of Niaouli.
 Or add 5-6 drops of this blend to your Scent Ball Diffuser and diffuse for 30-60 minutes.

 CLOSET SPRAY: In a 12 ounce spray bottle add: 55 drops of Thyme, 45 drops of Cedarwood (Atlas) and 40 drops of Frankincense.
-Fill with water and shake well before each use.
+Fill with 4 oz grain alcohol and 8 oz distilled water.
+Shake well before each use.
 Mist as needed to relieve musty smells and discourage pests.